mainmatter/playbook/project-flow/full-service/README.md

 ### Release & Operation

-In each pass through the stages, we release what we built - ideally into a production environment so real users can access the system.
+For each increment of the appliction, we release what we built - ideally into a production environment so real users can access the system.
 For the initial release, that task will include choosing and setting up the server infrastructure and deployment process while subsequent increments will build on